jkpoff/JULIUS---A-LATIN-DICTIONARY/README.md

 # JULIUS---A-LATIN-DICTIONARY
-A simple latin dictionary in Tkinter
+A basic Latin dictionary built with Tkinter based off of the Wiktionary entries for Latin.
+The WiktionaryParser library is required to run this program.